 Organizations that do not embrace and manage change in the 21st century’s global economy cannot remain competitive.
 Most employees, however, are somewhat uncomfortable with change.
 The future is out of their control.
 Change involves a loss of comfort and familiarity.
-It requires making an effort to learn and adjust to a new way of doing things, but supervisors can help when dealing with change.
-That is why you need to understand the factors that drive change, how people react to it, and how you can manage it successfully.
+It also requires effort to learn and adjust to new ways of doing things, but supervisors can help when dealing with change.
+Therefore supervisors need to understand factors that drive change, how people react to it, and how you can manage it.

 The Nature of Change

 First and foremost, change in the workplace is inevitable.
 The only thing that you can ever be sure of in business is that things will change.
 That leaves us with only one choice—to accept change and use it to our advantage.